vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 men and women that are anāryas (not of the three higher castes ), always singing the sāmans called 'Raurava' and

 Yaudhājapa', bathing thrice in the day in the morning, the noon and the night, then performing mārjana 304 ( sprinkling of of water) with the three verses beginning with 'Apo hi stha' (Rg.
 X.9,1-3), with the mantras called 'pavitravati' viz. those beginning with 'pavamānaḥ suvarjanah' (Tai.
 Br.
 I 4.8.1) and the eight verses beginning with 'Hiranyavarnāh' (in Tai.
-S. V. 6.1), he should perform tarpıņa with water with 13 mantras (Gaut 26.12 ); he performs the worship of Aditya (the sun) with the same mantra (i.e. after tar pana with the 13 mantras, he is to perform the worship of the sun with the same thirteen mantras ) and offers oblations of clarified butter with the same 13 mantras and then on the 13th day he cooks boiled rice and offers oblations into ordinary Agni (svāhā' added at the end of each, such as ' agnaye svāha), Soma, Agni and Soma, Indra and Agni, Indra, Viśve devāḥ, Brahman, Prajāpati and Agni Sviştakrt and then feeds the brāhmaṇas.
+S. V. 6.1), he should perform tarpıņa with water with 13 mantras (Gaut 26.12 ); he performs the worship of Aditya (the sun) with the same mantra (i.e. after tar pana with the 13 mantras, he is to perform the worship of the sun with the same thirteen mantras ) and offers oblations of clarified butter with the same 13 mantras and then on the 13th day he cooks boiled rice and offers oblations into ordinary Agni (svāhā' added at the end of each, such as ' agnaye svāha), Soma, Agni and Soma, Indra and Agni, Indra, Viśve devāḥ, Brahman, Prajāpati and Agni Sviṣtakrt and then feeds the brāhmaṇas.

 Krechra-samvatsara-Ap.
 Dh.
 S. I. 9.27.8 speaks of this as a penance in which Krechras are undergone continuously in a cycle for one year.